What is Title IX?

 - An alleged victim may meet in person with the Title IX Coordinator to report alleged Sexual Misconduct and complete the Complaint form during that in-person meeting.

 - The College can determine, based on information of which it becomes aware, that it is necessary and/or appropriate for it to investigate the information available to it.
 (The College may become aware of potential Sexual Misconduct as a result of allegations of Sexual Misconduct reported to the College’s Responsible Employees, among other ways.)

-- All complaints should be turned in to the Title IX Coordinator, Mr. Ryan Garrison.
-His office is located in the Cedar Building - Building 11 (Business Office) or can be e-mailed to email@example.com
+- All complaints should be turned in to the Title IX Coordinator, Ms. Breanna Rose.
+Her office is located in the Cedar Building - Building 11 or can be e-mailed to email@example.com

 Sexual Misconduct Complaint Form